polytwisters/polytwisters/README.md

 This has only been tested on macOS, but should also work on Linux.
 You must have Blender installed, and ffmpeg if you want to make a video.

+To view a single cross section in the Blender GUI:

+    blender --python make_polytwister.py -- bloated_icosatwister 0.13 --normalize

+where `blender` is substituted with the path of the Blender executable, `bloated_icosatwister` is the name of a polytwister, and `0.13` is the W-coordinate of 3-space where the cross section is taken. `--normalize` is optional and ensures that the cross section is scaled to fit in the camera's view.

-Run the following and wait a few hours:
+To render an animation, run the following and wait a few hours:

     python3 render_animation.py bloated_icosatwister